My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Neither was happening with the current model.

-What got you here won’t get you there.
-You need to become the leader, not the worker.
+What got you here won’t get you there—you need to step into being the leader, not stay stuck as the worker.

-At $38K/month with a team, you’re not a solopreneur anymore.
-But you’re also not yet a CEO.
-You’re stuck in the middle—responsible for everything, replaceable in nothing.
+At $38K per month with a team, you’re no longer a solopreneur, but you’re also not yet operating as a true CEO.
+You’re trapped in the middle, responsible for everything and replaceable in nothing.

 Your personal sales ability means only you can close deals